 - 2001 BMW 540i M-Sport

-The BMW has been mine for almost eight years.
+The BMW has been mine for over ten years.
 It's a fun car, fast, with a six-speed transmission and lots of torque from its V8.
 It's been rather reliable, mostly just needing new sensors from time to time, such as the crankshaft position sensor and front O2 sensors.

 I have loved taking pictures ever since taking some photography classes in high school.
 I try and keep it cheap.
 I recently acquired an older Nikon DSLR in trade for car parts from a friend.
 That's as fancy as it's gotten so far!
 All the pictures here were taken with a 2.3mp point and shoot Canon.
 I look forward to taking more pictures with the DSLR soon.

-My wife and I spend much of the remainder of our free time, when not doing projects and fixing stuff, on cooking, canning, and gardening.
+I spend much of the remainder of my free time, when not doing projects and fixing stuff, on cooking, canning, and gardening.
 It's so rewarding and shares many of the virtues noted earlier, such as financial savings and increased independence!